ainfosec/FISSURE/Installer/Remote_Sensor_Node/README.md

 - `certificates/server/server.key`
 - `Installer/Remote_Sensor_Node/build/fissure-sensor-node.sif`

-The SIF is reused when present.
-Otherwise, the deployer installs local Apptainer when permitted and builds the image before opening SSH.
-Use `--image` to select another SIF, or `--no-install-apptainer` to prohibit automatic local and remote package installation.
+`--build` installs local Apptainer when permitted and writes the SIF to `--output-image`. `--deploy` uses that output by default, or `--image` to select another existing SIF.
+Deployment never starts a local image build.
+Use `--no-install-apptainer` to prohibit automatic local or remote Apptainer installation for the selected action.

 Rendered configuration and node certificates are transferred separately and bind-mounted read-only.
 They are never baked into the SIF.
 Rendering preserves